KasperNurminen/gameservice/README.md

 We will (initially) use these models:

 __User__
 The users are extended from django.contrib.auth.user.
-Each user can have 2 possible groups: Developer and player.
+Each user can have 2 possible groups: developer and player.
 Each group has their own set of permissions.
-Therefore we only need to specify the group when creating a new user, and the permissions will be handled automatically.
+Therefore we only need to specify the group when creating a new user, and the permissions will then be handled automatically.

 We use the following fields:
 * username